 Eléonore received her M.A. in English and American Literature and Civilization from the Université Paris-X, Nanterre, where she wrote her thesis on two first First Ladies and their pioneering role in the shaping of the American nation.
 She is currently a fifth-year Ph.D. student in the French Program and working on her dissertation entitled The Failure of the Self: Siblings, Twins, and Best Friends in French Modernity.
 She is the recipient of a Lillian B. Lawler Fellowship for 2011-2012 and she now lives in New Haven, CT with her husband Leonel.
 She nurtures a deep interest in the transitional nation rebuilding itself from the shipwreck of past events.
 Her primary research interests include the notion of exile in 19th-century France, particularly the sentiment of étrangeté.
 Chateaubriand and Madame de Staël embody a generation of men and women that is lost in the present and who paradoxically find themselves constrained to live a life in abeyance.
 Finally, she loves writing, and is particularly interested in the oulipian creative / recreative act of writing.

-Maxime Bey-Rozet is a Ph.D. candidate in Film Studies with a concentration in French.
-He holds a BA in English and Spanish Literatures from the Université catholique d'Angers, and an MA in Film Studies from the Université de Paris 1 - Panthéon Sorbonne.
-His current research interests lie in the representation of bodily violence in French cinema and literature during the first half of the 20th century.
+Maxime Bey-Rozet is a first-year student in the Film Studies Ph.D.
+Program with a concentration in French.
+He holds a BA in English and Spanish literature from the Université Catholique d'Angers and an MA in Film Studies from the Université de Paris 1 Panthéon-Sorbonne.
+He is interested in the intersection of early French horror cinema and French literature of the first half of the 20th century.

 Cole Cridlin is a first-year student in the PhD program with MA en-route.
 He graduated from Virginia Commonwealth University in 2007 and holds degrees in English, French, and Gender, Sexuality, & Women’s Studies.
 He is most interested in sexuality studies, more specifically the intersections of geography and identity formation.
 When not studying, Cole can likely be found doing one of the following: binding handmade books, reading poetry, drinking a cup of tea, or growing something.

-Annie earned an MA in Early Childhood Education and a Minor in French from the University of Sofia, Bulgaria.
+Annie graduated from “Frederic Joliot Curie” French language school in Varna, Bulgaria and earned an MA in Early Childhood Education and a Minor in French from the University of Sofia, Bulgaria.
 Later, she received a second MA in French and Francophone World Studies from the University of Iowa.
-She is currently an ABD, Ph.D.
-Candidate in Film Studies with Concentration in French.
-Her broad research interests include the theme of marginalization, displacement and exile in 20th and 21st century France and Quebec.
-Most recently, her research focuses on Francophone contact zones, and their inherent phenomena of bilingualism and translanguaging.
-She is a recipient of the Foreign Language and Area Studies Fellowship for the 2014-2015 Academic Year and the 2015 Klinzing Grant for Dissertation Research on the European Union.
+She is currently in her third year of the PhD program pursuing a Film Studies with concentration in French degree.
+Her broad research interests include the theme of marginalization, displacement and exile in 20th and 21st centuries France.
+Most recently, her research has focused on the phenomenon of translanguaging, an outcome of the (im)migration processes in Europe and the world.
+She is the recipient of (2014-2015) FLAS fellowship.

 Anne Ganster is currently in her fifth year of the Ph.D. program in French literature.
 Her dissertation, entitled “Entre Nous: Revealing the Private in Contemporary French and Québecois Women’s Autofiction,” argues that autofiction functions as a political tool for women writers that allows them to gain agency outside of a gendered framework by representing their lived, bodily experiences in a paradoxically impersonalized way.
 They do so by reworking established forms of narration such as the tragic, erotic, and comedic genres.
 Her research interests include 20th and 21st century French and Francophone literature, women’s writing, and autobiography.
 Her article “Le Premier Homme d’Albert Camus: l’individu de l’autofiction et de la Méditerranée” was recently published in the Cahiers du GRELCEF.

 Sylvia Grove received her B.A. in French and Creative Writing from Susquehanna University in Selinsgrove, PA, after which she served as an assistante d’anglais at the Lycée Gustave Eiffel in Talange, France.
 At Pitt, she focuses on questions of food and identity politics in 20th century French literature.
-She received her M.A. in French Language and Literature from the University of Pittsburgh in 2014.
+She received her M.A. in French Language and Literature from the University of Pittsburgh in 2014 and is in the first year of her PhD.

 Jennifer Boum Make